asand017/-sed-tutorial/README.md

 `sed` will become "hungup" and will wait for input from standard input (input manually entered input from the user) where `sed` will execute its commands as the user passes in new lines for it to anaylze.

-`sed` commands can also be listed together into a file called a **sed script** (which is used in place of an explicit regular expression or search pattern with the `-f` flag).
+`sed` commands can also be listed together into a file called a **sed script** (which is used instead of an explicit regular expression or search pattern with the `-f` flag).
 A `sed` script would like,

 ```
 # 'sed.sh' replaces digits with their English word